 3 Project Design: The project’s logical framework is well formulated.
 It exhibits sound cause and effect linkages among the project’s activities, outputs, and outcomes.
 The project’s expected results were conceived to, along with the expected results of other projects, contribute towards the attainment of the GOI/UNDP CPAP Outcome 1.1.
 The focus of this evaluation is on the production and value of the PCDP Phase-II project’s Outputs.
 It is presumed by design that if the PCDP project succeeds in producing its expected outputs, then it would have categorically also achieved its objective of contributing towards the attainment of the GOI/UNDP CPAP Outcome 1.1.
 The magnitude of the project’s contribution, however, can only be measured by an evaluation at the programme level.

-4 Implementation arrangements

-The PCDP project is implemented using the National Implementation Modality (NIM) arrangement with BAPPENAS, provincial and district BAPPEDAs, BPMs, CSOs and communities acting as project implementing partners.
-A Project Board guides the project’s overall direction, and a project organizational setup manages its operations.
-The project’s organizational structure includes a Project Management Unit (PMU) based in Jakarta and one Provincial PMU each located in Jayapura and Monakwari.
-A Project Manager leads the PMU in Jakarta, and Heads of BAPPEDAs of Papua and West Papua lead the respective Provincial PMUs.
-The Project’s organizational structure is complex, with multiple tiers of authority and manifold lines of responsibility.
-The complexity of the project’s organizational structure impaired the efficiency of the project’s performance.
-Other factors that negatively affected the project’s performance were high turnover of project and government staff, frequent changes of persons occupying the Project Manager’s position, and the location of the Project Manager’s office to Jakarta.
-The project’s limited engagement with district level government functionaries was particularly detrimental to its operational efficiency, and may have adverse implications on the sustainability of the project’s results.

 5 Relevance and appropriateness: The PCDP project’s objective of enhancing the capacities of local development stakeholders to achieve Human Development and MDG targets in the Papua region is highly relevant to and consistent with the Government of Indonesia’s National, Provincial, and District level policies and programs.
 It is also relevant to and consistent with UNDP’s development support priorities as well as the development agenda of the project’s external donors.

+13 Effectiveness of Project results: PCDP has contributed towards the improvement of local development planning capacities and mechanisms by incorporating Human Development and MDG indicators and targets in the ongoing and upcoming provincial medium term development plans (RPJMD West Papua 2012-16 and RPJMD Papua 2013-2017).
+Indonesia’s national government’s drive to achieve the country’s MDG targets, prompted PCDP to support the redirection of the focus of the regional medium term development plans towards poverty reduction and human development.
+MDG indicators were useful in setting targets and monitoring their achievement in the RPJMDs.

+14 The project initiated the establishment of Data Forums at provincial level and in its pilot districts, and supported the process of their accreditation by regional regulations.
+The services offered by these Forums are instrumental in producing data for the development of Regional Medium Term Development Plans (RPJMDs) and the formulation of development planning instruments such as HD Reports, MDG Reports, Gender-Based HD Reports and Gender Mainstreaming Actions Plans.

+14 PCDP has contributed to the improvement of local development planning mechanisms by incorporating Human Development, MDG as well as Gender indicators and targets in ongoing and upcoming provincial Medium Term Regional Development Plans (Papua RPJMD 2013-2017 and West Papua RPJMD 2012-16).
+Government officials find HD, MDG and Gender indicators useful in establishing and monitoring RPJMD achievement targets.
+The project supported the formulation of Provincial Gender Mainstreaming Action Plans based on which all SKPDs (Regional Government Work Units) are now directed to employ Gender Responsive Budgeting (GRB) in their planning and budgeting exercises.

+15 PCDP provided expertise to help improve delivery systems for health and education services in selected communities.
+The project developed and piloted integrated service delivery models for basic health and early childhood education services.
+The aim of integration was to synergize the delivery of services provided by the Early Childhood Education programme (PAUD) with the delivery of services offered by the Integrated Services Posts (POSYANDU) programme by convening them in one location.